bamlab/a-gentle-introduction-to-mobile-development/setup/setup_1.md

 # Setup your environment

-* Install the latest version of XCode (dans l'apple Store ou ici https://developer.apple.com/xcode/downloads/)
+* Install the latest version of XCode (in the AppStore or https://developer.apple.com/xcode/downloads/)

 * Install Java and JDK